pr0g/sokol-experiment/README.md

 ### Windows

 To ensure the MSVC compiler (and programs such as Ninja) are found correctly, it's best to run the Visual Studio Developer Command Prompt (you can find this in All Programs usually).
 If you'd rather use a different terminal such as [cmder](https://cmder.app/) or [Microsoft Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701?hl=en-gb&gl=gb) then ensure you run `VsDevCmd.bat` which sets the Visual Studio related environment variables (essentially what happens when launching the Visual Studio Developer Command Prompt).

+It is located here:

+- `C:\Program Files\Microsoft Visual Studio\Version\Common7\Tools`

+or here:

-It is located here `Program Files\Microsoft Visual Studio\Version\Common7\Tools` or `Program Files (x86)\Microsoft Visual Studio\Version\Common7\Tools`.
+- `C:\Program Files (x86)\Microsoft Visual Studio\Version\Common7\Tools`

+Next from the project root run either:

+- `cmake -B build -DSOKOL_EXPERIMENT_GL=ON`

+_or_

-- `cmake -B build` (if you've done the above steps also specifying `-G Ninja` isn't a bad idea)
+- `cmake -B build -DSOKOL_EXPERIMENT_D3D=ON`

+Depending on which backend you'd like to try. (_If you've done the above steps also specifying `-G Ninja` isn't a bad idea_).

+Then enter:

 - `cmake --build build`

-then...
+...to compile, and finally...

 - `build\Debug\sokol-experiment.exe` (if using Visual Studio)
 - `build\sokol-experiment.exe` (if using Ninja)

+...to run.

 ### macOS

-- `cmake -B build -G Ninja` (`-G Ninja` is optional but will make things much faster).
+- `cmake -B build -G Ninja -DSOKOL_EXPERIMENT_GL=ON` (`-G Ninja` is optional but will make things much faster).
 - `cmake --build build`

 then...

 `./build/sokol-experiment`

+...to run.

 ### Linux

-Untested, but should be roughly the same as above.
+Untested, but should be roughly the same as what is listed for macOS above.